jylisadoney/soc-341/4-syntax.md

 ---
 # Search Syntax

-Use the operators below to combine your keywords in journal/database search boxes.
+Use the **search strategies** below to combine your keywords in journal/database search boxes.

 <style>
 table, th, td {